tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 A dataset does not become safe just because the `name` column is removed.

+### Special category data

+GDPR gives additional protection to special categories of personal data.

+This includes health data and genetic data.

+For bioinformatics engineers, this is the key lesson:

+> Genetic data is not just ordinary technical data under GDPR thinking.

+A VCF, BAM, CRAM, genotype array, phenotype table, or linked sample manifest may fall into sensitive territory depending on context.

 ### Controller and processor

 Two GDPR terms are worth learning early.